c4ffein/writings/s/dev-with-ai-in-late-2025/there-is-no-stop-sign.md

 #### So should I worry?
 - there is no value for writing the code yourself anymore
 - if you managed to learn how to code pre-ai, you'll learn whatever needs to be learned for what's to come

+# TODO
+https://cursor.com/blog/2-0 - now mainly agentic like Claude Code, can still show something like the previous layout https://mistral.ai/fr/news/devstral-2-vibe-cli - talk both about devstral 2 and the vibe cli